Undoubtedly, your to-do list has been a valuable tool for your productivity.

 Your not-to-do list comprises tasks you’d not want to do, irrespective of the circumstances.

 They are tasks you’d not want to perform because they will either distract you or have low value.

 So, what’s next?

-Pick a paper now and start including what to put on a not-to-do list discussed in this article.
+Pick a paper and outline what to put on a not-to-do list discussed in this article.

-If you do, you will be happier with what you accomplish every day.
+If you do, you will be happier with what you accomplish daily.